ashviniyer21/maze-maker/README.md

 # Maze Maker
 Maze Maker is a game made using LibGDX and Java that allows users to create levels and play through other people's levels.
 Each level has a start and end point, and the player must solve their way through each level to complete the level.
 [Newest Release](https://github.com/ashviniyer21/maze-maker/releases)

+## Current Bugs / Future Improvements
+- UI overhaul
+- Add level completion validation
+- Add more components
+- Create a proper player sprite
+- Make Server for people to upload levels to
+- Fix Sprites when zoomed in / out
+- Please leave other suggestions for improvements!

 ## How to Play
 A player will start on a start space, and their goal is to interact with an end space to complete the level, having to traverse through various puzzles created by other players.
 ### Making Levels